 Some of the other ways (besides debt-to-income ratio) for improving your credit score include;

-Even with bad credit loans can be an option, but the terms might include higher interest, APRs, or annual percentage rates than those with a fair to good credit rating.
+Even with bad credit a loan can be an option, but the terms might include higher interest, APRs, or annual percentage rates than those with a fair to good credit rating.

 When looking for errors that can affect your credit score, some of the things to watch are often data management errors and can include;